How to Become a Best Seller on Amazon

 Assuming you already have a quality product with good reviews, near the top of the ranking in the category, there are a few strategies you can use to become a best seller on Amazon.

 If your product is in a broader category, you might be competing with that aren't necessarily direct competitors.
 Review your category options to see if you can move the product into a more specific subcategory.
 With fewer competitors, you will have an easier time of being the top selling product in that category.

 Importantly, you cannot edit the category yourself unless you are currently winning the buy box for that product.
 Instead, you should contact Seller Support by going to Contact Us > Products and Inventory > Product Page Issue from your Seller Account.

-This won’t always be an option, but it can help you a great deal, while making search more relevant to Amazon consumers.
-For example, if you were to move your product from a broad category with more than 10,000 products to a smaller one with just over 2,000, you could successfully increase your ranking.
+This won't always be an option, but it can help you a great deal, while making search more relevant to Amazon consumers.
+For example, if you were to move your product from a broad category with more than 10,000 products to a smaller one with just over 2,000, you could successfully boost your ranking and increasing Amazon sales.

 Review competitor categories

 Amazon users often need to list products themselves, and they don't always choose the best categories.
 This can work to your advantage.
 Review competitor products in your category or subcategory and determine if any of them are in the wrong category or in multiple categories.
 Pay attention to products ranking above yours and look for any that could be in a better category.